collapsed-stacks/startups/questions/13424/displaying-the-technology-stack-on-my-website.md

 - posted by: [h22](https://stackexchange.com/users/167824/h22) on 2017-10-01
 - score: 0

-<p>Asking question to the project community will not do any harm and is probably the safest way to go.
+Asking question to the project community will not do any harm and is probably the safest way to go.
 It may be that the question has already been asked and you only need to search.
-It may also be that the authors would not allow they logo on any crappy site but may allow on yours.</p>
+It may also be that the authors would not allow they logo on any crappy site but may allow on yours.

-<p>It is not true that most of the sites declare they technology stack, as providing such information is an additional security threat.
-Differently, a care if often made not to disclose the stack even indirectly (like inside the error messages).</p>
+It is not true that most of the sites declare they technology stack, as providing such information is an additional security threat.
+Differently, a care if often made not to disclose the stack even indirectly (like inside the error messages).